-The Calvert Foundation is best known for its Community Investment Note, a workhorse fixed-income product that in the last two decades has raised more than $1.4 billion for community development, renewable energy, sustainable agriculture and more.
+The Calvert Foundation is best known for its Community Investment Note, a plain-vanilla fixed-income product that in the last two decades has raised more than $1.4 billion for community development, renewable energy, sustainable agriculture and more.

 Now, the Bethesda, Md., financial services firm is adding a new line of business, Capital Aggregation, to syndicate fixed-income opportunities to institutional and accredited investors.
 By using its expertise and infrastructure to source and manage such deals, the thinking goes, Calvert can bring new investors and aggregate new capital for impact investing.